 I am sure you know why.
 Because podcasts are simply amazing, right?
 They are such a nice thing to enjoy!
 You can go for a run and listen to your podcast.
 You feel bored and lonely at home, but, hey, it doesn’t matter, because there is a super interesting episode of your don’t-get-bored-everything-is-fine-podcast, that will definitely entertain you.
 We all DO this.
 So we all love podcasts and publishers know it.
-Could this be the reason why publishers are amplifying their podcasts libraries perhaps?
+Could this be the reason why publishers are amplifying their podcast libraries perhaps?

 Revenue and audience diversity